A Grande Família

-A Grande Família (The Big Family) is a Brazilian television sitcom created by Oduvaldo Vianna Filho and Armando Costa which originally aired on Rede Globo from March 29, 2001 to September 11, 2014.
-The show tells the story of a typical middle-class family living in a suburb neighborhood of Rio de Janeiro.
+A Grande Família (The Big Family) is a Brazilian television sitcom created by Oduvaldo Vianna Filho and Armando Costa that originally aired on Rede Globo from 29 March 2001 to 11 September 2014.
+The show tells the story of a typical middle-class family living in a suburban neighborhood of Rio de Janeiro.
 It is a remake of the series of the same name that aired in Brazil in the 1970s.

 The family consists of a working father, Lineu, a housewife and mother, Nenê, their son Tuco, their daughter Bebel, and Bebel's fiancée, Agostinho, a taxi driver portrayed as the typical carioca malandro.
 The family's grandfather, Floriano, was written out of the story after the death of actor Rogério Cardoso.

-In addition to being the longest-running Brazilian sitcom, the show it is considered one of the most popular comedy shows in Brazil.
+In addition to being the longest-running Brazilian sitcom, A Grande Família is considered one of the most popular comedy shows in Brazil.

-A film based on the series premiered on January 10, 2007.
+A film based on the series was released in theaters on 10 January 2007.